On the noncommutative Poisson geometry of certain wild character varieties: Towards the Conjecture: the monochromatic interval and triangle

 We then find $\dgal{w_{12},w_{12}}$ and $\dgal{w_{21},w_{21}}$ easily.
 Next, we note that

 We can also find $\dgal{w_{12},v_{21}} $ in this way.
 Finally, we can get from these expressions

 which is the last identity. \end{proof}

-\begin{rem} Combining Lemma \ref{Lem:MonochromaticConjecture} and Proposition \ref{Pr:OneArrow}, we get that if $\Upsilon$ is an arbitrary colored graph whose edges have all different colors, then $\Bc(\Upsilon)$ carries a Hamiltonian double quasi-Poisson structure.
+\begin{rem} Combining Lemma \ref{Lem:MonochromaticConjecture} and Proposition \ref{Pr:OneArrow}, we get that if $\Upsilon$ is an arbitrary colored graph with the tautological coloring (that is, its edges have all different colors), then $\Bc(\Upsilon)$ carries a Hamiltonian double quasi-Poisson structure.
 By construction, it is obtained by fusion of the Hamiltonian double quasi-Poisson algebras associated with the disjoint arrows of $\Upsilon$, hence this is equivalent to Van den Bergh's result \cite[Theorem 6.7.1]{VdB1}.

 Using the Kontsevich--Rosenberg principle, we then get a quasi-Poisson bracket and a group-valued moment map on representation schemes.
 This induces the Poisson structure on multiplicative quiver varieties (in the original sense of \cite{CBShaw,Ya}) uncovered by Van den Bergh \cite[Theorem 1.1]{VdB1}. \end{rem}